cloudy-org/roseate/README.md

 </div>

 > [!CAUTION]
-> This project is HEAVILY a work in progress, hence it may crash or harm your system.
-Github issues are welcome. 🤝
+> This is the old web version of Roseate and it's been dropped in turn for the new [native version](https://github.com/cloudy-org/roseate).

 # 🛠️ Installation
 As Roseate is in heavy development I won't offer packages and binaries yet so you'll need to compile the application from source.